Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: HOMFLY-PT homology via Hilbert schemes of points on ℂ²

 \subsection{Restricting to and extending from the weight heart}

 Let $R_\beta \in \Ch^b(\SBim_n)$ be the Rouquier complex associated to a braid $\beta$.
 Recall that the \homflypt{} homology of the associated braid closure of $\beta$ is obtained by taking Hochschild homology \emph{term-wise} and then taking the cohomology of the resulting complexes.
 The final answer thus has \emph{three} gradings: internal grading, complex grading (from $\Ch^b(\SBim_n)$), and the Hochschild grading.
 From the point of view of homological algebra, this is quite unusual: one does not normally apply a derived functor term-wise to a complex.
-Moreover, it is also unusual because the description of the \homflypt{} homology in terms of Hilbert schemes of points on $\CC^2$ according to the conjecture of Gorsky--\Negut--Rasmussen~\cites{gorsky_flag_2021,gorsky_algebra_2022} does not involve any such procedure.

-There have been many interpretations of this construction, for example,~\cites{webster_geometric_2017,trinh_hecke_2021,bezrukavnikov_monodromic_2022}.
+There have been many interpretations of this construction, for example,~\cites{webster_geometric_2017, trinh_hecke_2021, bezrukavnikov_monodromic_2022}.
 In this subsection, we offer a general paradigm to understand this type of construction, using weight structures and then apply it to the case of \homflypt{} homology.
 This allows one to see more clearly what is happening conceptually, especially on the Koszul dual side, which will be discussed in \cref{subsec:homflypt_via_Hilb} below.

 As we will use weight structures in a crucial way, the reader might find it beneficial to take a quick look at~\cite[\crefnolink{mg:subsec:weight_structures_review}]{ho_revisiting_2022} for a quick review of the theory.